Wollongong Coastal Management Program

 History and Heritage

-by saREN, almost 2 years ago
+by saREN, over 2 years ago

 Could we please have all the little creeks and waterways flowing from the Escarpment to the sea named with clear signage.
 In addition can we have interpretive signage telling the background/stories of where the name of these water-ways originated and other local stories which relate to that site/waterway.
 If we know the names and heritage of these places we can then do more to look after them.
 For example, Hicks Creek is not labelled, no naming/place sign, no interpretive signage about who Hicks was.
 The creek is infested with weeds and industrial waste and yet it could be a wildlife...
 Continue reading